Energy Affordability

 Background

 Home energy costs are a major expense for U.S. households.
-Price increases have a greater impact on older consumers, especially those with fixed incomes and households with lower incomes.
+Price increases have a greater impact on older consumers, who are more likely to be on fixed incomes.
 Too often, older adults with low incomes must choose between cutting back on energy expenditures and reducing spending for other necessities.
 They may end up risking their health or comfort.

 Many states and municipal utilities also sponsor bill-payment assistance and weatherization programs, often funded through utility rates.
-These programs are aimed primarily at electric and natural gas service.
-Their scope and scale varies widely.
+These programs are aimed primarily at electric and natural gas services.
+Their scope and scale vary widely.

 Energy assistance programs are not funded enough to assist all those who qualify.
-An explicit universal service policy for household energy services is needed.
-The need for such a policy is particularly evident during difficult economic times.
-When energy prices are high or volatile, the size of home energy bills compared with available household income can increase dramatically.
-Households can accrue past-due amounts, which place them at risk of disconnection.
+As a result, they serve only a small percentage of eligible households.
+Households with low incomes that do not receive subsidies can accrue past-due amounts, which place them at risk of disconnection.
 Public health, safety, and welfare are compromised when customers are unable to pay energy bills, and utilities respond by disconnecting service.

 ENERGY AFFORDABILITY: Policy